BYOD

 As a digital citizen, this means we will:

 Pukekohe East School uses Seesaw as a digital platform promoting student engagement which enables students to share their learning with family and other students via a safe and easy-to-use app that can be used on any device.
-We also use Google Workspace for Years 5-6.
-Blending the use of digital devices in classroom programmes enables teachers to tailor learning to the individual learner.
-There is still pencil and paper used, and students are not sitting in front of screens all day, a common misconception.
+We also use Google Workspace for Years 5-6, including Google Classroom.

-Devices such as iPads, Samsung tablets and some laptops or Chromebooks are suitable for bringing to school. iPads are generally used in the junior class.
-We have computers available at school but we encourage students to have their own device.
-Ultimately it is family choice as to what device they use.
+Devices such as iPads, Samsung tablets and laptops or Chromebooks are suitable for bringing to school. iPads are generally used in the junior classes.
+We have computers available at school but encourage students to have their own devices.
+Ultimately it is the family's choice as to what device they use.

 Digital Device School Expectations